cryptopunksnotdead/programming-cryptopunks/03_generate.md

 algorithmically punks (and punkettes) with a fresh look.

-Let's convert the original [`punk_generator.js`](https://github.com/usetech-llc/substrapunks/blob/master/scripts/punk_generator.js) art machinery.
+Let's convert the [`punk_generator`](https://github.com/usetech-llc/substrapunks/blob/master/scripts/punk_generator.js) art machinery.
 Let's start with all the parts of a punk: